pureliani/formix/README.md

 ```
 ### Key Points

-`useField` must be used within a component that is a child of a `Form` component.
+* `useField` must be used within a component that is a child of a `Form` component.
-This hook provides a comprehensive API for interacting with a single form field.
+* This hook provides a comprehensive API for interacting with a single form field.
-It handles both the value of the field and its metadata (like disabled state).
+* It handles both the value of the field and its metadata (like disabled state).
-It provides access to field-specific validation errors.
+* It provides access to field-specific validation errors.
-The hook is generic, allowing you to specify the type of the field value for better type safety.
+* The hook is generic, allowing you to specify the type of the field value for better type safety.
+* The meta function provides access to various metadata about the field's state, such as whether it has been touched, is dirty, or is disabled.
+* The status function gives information about ongoing asynchronous operations on the field, which can be useful for showing loading indicators.
+* The status properties are typically managed internally by the form library and should be used for display purposes rather than being set manually.

 By using the `useField` hook, you can create reusable, type-safe form field components that are automatically connected to your form's state and validation logic.